haydendonald/Better-Port/README.md

-  keepOpen?: boolean; //Should we keep the port open closeOnNoData?: boolean; //Should we close the port if no data is received disconnectTimeoutMS?: number | undefined; //How long should we wait before disconnecting on no data
+  keepOpen?: boolean; //Should we keep the port open closeOnNoData?: boolean; //Should we close the port if no data is received disconnectTimeoutMS?: number | undefined; //How long should we wait before disconnecting on no data sendWhenOpened?: Buffer | undefined; //Data to send when the port opened reconnectTimeoutMS?: number | undefined; //How long should we wait before reconnecting.
+Default 1000md connectionAttemptTimeoutMS?: number | undefined; //How long should we wait between failed connection attempts.
+Default 5000ms
 ```

 ## Overridden methods